jmcdona1d/cube_solver/README.md

 # cube_solver

+## Web Application
+For a more intuitive experince run you can run the web application to get solving instrucitons from a cube.
+To run the web app locally, fork/clone this respository and ensure that you have a recent version of *Maven* and *Node Package Manager* installed.

+Open a terminal and navigate to the directory `/Spring_API` and run the command `mvn clean install` to ensure dependencies are installed and then run `mvn spring-boot:run` to launch the backend API.
+After this is running, open a new terminal and navigate to the directory `/React_GUI` and run the command `npm install` and then run `npm start` to create the frontend web site.
+If it doen't automatically open, the web app can be found at the default port `localhost:3000`.

+## Java Program

+Follow these steps to just run the program in *Java* by navigating to the directory `/Java`

 This is an application that can solve a rubik's cube for you using command line inputs.
 To use the application, modify the `main` method's `cube.setSide()` lines to copy the state from your actual Rubik's Cube to a Java object one.
 The first int inputted to `setSide()` represents the face colour (the colour of the middle square on the face).